Residential liquor licence

 What you'll need

-To apply for a residential liquor licence you will need to upload these documents (a legible photo is acceptable):
+To apply for a residential liquor licence you'll need to upload these documents (a clear photo is acceptable):

 - two floor plans of the venue - how to submit a plan of licensed venue (PDF 344KB)